ainsleys/derivadex-api-docs/source/includes/main.md

 }
 ```

+You can place new orders by specifying specific attributes in the `Order` command's request payload.
+These requests are subject to a set of validations.

 type | field | description
 ------ | ---- | -------
 address_s | traderAddress | Trader's Ethereum address (same as the one that facilitated the deposit)